JQ-dev/Hospital-Dashboard/COMPREHENSIVE_CODE_AND_KPI_DOCUMENTATION.md

 The Hospital Dashboard is a Python-based web application built with Dash/Plotly that provides interactive financial analytics for hospitals using CMS HCRIS (Hospital Cost Report Information System) data.
 The application features:

 - **78 KPIs** organized in a 3-level hierarchy (6 Level 1, 24 Level 2, 48 Level 3)
+- **Complete calculation formulas** with actual SQL queries and Python code from implementation
 - **4 benchmark levels** (National, State, Hospital Type, State+Hospital Type)
 - **Multi-year analysis** (2020-2024)
 - **6,000+ hospitals** tracked